metabrainz/musicbrainz-server/HACKING-URL.md

 Instead plans are to smartly group external links by relationship type;
 See [MBS-10605](https://tickets.metabrainz.org/browse/MBS-10605) again.

-If you want the URLs to only be shown on the sidebar if they fulfil a specific condition, use the `show_in_external_links` method.

 For URLs to actually be mapped to the specific URL file you created, you also need to add the mapping to `%URL_SPECIALIZATIONS` in [`MusicBrainz::Server::Data::URL`](lib/MusicBrainz/Server/Data/URL.pm).